Mushfiqur Rahim: 2020-2021

+2021-2022

 On 25 May 2021, against Sri Lanka in the second ODI, Mushfiqur scored 125 and helped his side to win the second ODI and the series as well (Bangladesh's first ever series win against Sri Lanka).
 After winning the match, Mushfiqur went on to become the first ever and the only Bangladeshi player to win 150 international matches.
 Later, he became the man of the series and scored the most runs (237) in the series.

 In September 2021, he was named in Bangladesh's squad for the 2021 ICC Men's T20 World Cup.

+2023-2024

+In March 2023, in the second ODI against Ireland, Mushfiqur Rahim scored the fastest century by a Bangladeshi player, in terms of the number of balls faced in an ODI (60).
+He also became the third cricketer from Bangladesh to score 7,000 runs in ODIs.

+In December 2023, during the second and final test match in Bangladesh's home test series against New Zealand, Rahim was ruled out for obstructing the field during the 41st over of the match on day one of the match's proceedings.
+Rahim was clearly handling the ball and he was dismissed for 35 when he deflected the ball using his hands soon after defending the ball bowled by Kyle Jamieson.
+New Zealand fielders eventually appealed for Rahim's attempt to deflect the ball away from the stumps.
+It became the first such instance in last 72 years in test cricket (Len Hutton in 1951 was the previous batter to be dismissed) where a batsman was given out for obstructing the field.

+2024-2025

+In January 2025, he was named in Bangladesh's squad for the 2025 ICC Champions Trophy.
+On 5 March 2025, he announced his retirement from ODI format.

 List of international centuries

-Rahim is a Bangladeshi cricketer.
-He plays as a wicket-keeper batter and on occasion has also played as a specialist batter.
-The first Test double centurion for Bangladesh, Rahim is also the most successful wicket-keeper batter for Bangladesh with most dismissals in Bangladesh history.
-He has scored centuries (100 or more runs in a single innings) on 8 occasions in Tests and 8 occasions in ODIs.